 Apple's new Clips video app is an all-in-one package for quickly taking video clips, editing them and sharing them with friends, family, or over your social media networks.
 Easy video controls let you make short videos without having to mess with timelines, tracks, or more complex editing tools, for better or worse.
 Live Titles make it easy to insert captions or subtitles to your videos using just your voice, and users can apply a variety of filters, effects, and extras like animated speech bubbles and emoji.
 Smart sharing features recommend people to share your creation with based on who's in the video, or you can send the video directly to Facebook, Instagram, YouTube, and other social media services.

 Up your selfie game with Facetune 2, a new freemium version of the photo-editing app.
 Focused on making you and your friends look like your absolute best in your mobile photos, Facetune 2 comes with tools to brighten teeth, smooth out skin blemishes, and blot away shine.
-Users can tweak saturation, lighting, shadows, and glare, and a Compare tool lets you take a look at before and after views of your photos.
+Users can tweak saturation, lighting, shadows, and glare.
+A Compare tool lets you take a look at before and after views of your photos.
 In addition, Facetune 2 includes a "magic camera" that can apply live feature tweaks and filters that you can see on screen as you shoot.
 The app comes with free tools, with more available through a subscription or via in-app purchases.

 Dropbox is a cloud storage pioneer, helping popularize the online storage of your files, photos, music and documents for easy access on any device wherever you go.
 Users get at least 2GB of cloud storage for their files and photos, with syncing and offline access settings allowing you to always access your most important files.
 File sharing lets you send files to others (including people without Dropbox accounts), and shared folders let you work collaboratively on your files.
 There's even a handy photo scanner mode that lets you take snapshots of everything from receipts to whiteboards in order to save them as PDFs.